 I suddenly had a support system at my fingertips and a lot of tools in my toolkit that I could use when and if things got hard again.
 The experience was so profound that I knew that I wanted to help people find help that can be nothing short of transformative.

 A few months later, I saw that NOCD was hiring.
 I’d already left my teaching job due to the pandemic and was working at a clinic for kids with autism.
 Even though I was already working full time—and loved my job at the clinic—it seemed silly to pass up an opportunity to at least interview with the company that had transformed my life in short order.

 The interview went well, and I was asked if I could start the following week.
 I told them that I already had a full-time job, so I took part-time work at NOCD.
 I got so much satisfaction from helping people get on a path to recovery from OCD that I went full time after a few months.

-I think my role as a teacher has been really helpful in my career as a Peer Advisor at NOCD.
+I think my role as a teacher has been really helpful in my career as a Member Advocate at NOCD.
 I talk with a lot of children and teens because of that experience.
 Also, I know what it’s like to suffer and not have somebody to talk to.
 I love being that person, being able to connect with them, to tell them, “Hey, you’re not alone.
 There are people out there who think like this, who have these thoughts.”